85

 Raymond Lafon 2004 94p

 Tasted seven times - last time in November 2012.
 Consistent notes.
-Only 1/3 of the entire harvest went into Grand Vin - grapes were picked between 27th September and 7th October.
-It possessed extremely fine botrytis and an intensely aromatic nose of apricot, honey melon and acacia honey.
-On the palate, this wine was very deep, sophisticated and highly complex.
-The acidity in this wine was impeccable and supported well excellent fruit.
+Only one-third of the entire harvest went into Grand Vin - the grapes were picked between September 27th and October 7th.
+It possessed extremely fine botrytis and an intensely aromatic nose of apricot, honey melon, and acacia honey.
+This wine was intense, sophisticated, and highly complex on the palate.
+The acidity in this wine was impeccable and perfectly complemented the excellent fruit.
 This is a stunning wine.
 Kudos to Pierre Meslier!!!

 Raymond Lafon 2003 99p

 Tasted seven times - last time in March 2015.
 Consistent notes.
-99.9% of the entire harvest became Grand Vin!!
-Extremely intense nose of molasses, mango, candied mandarin peel, crème brulée.
-These botrytized flavours were incredible and deep.
-Extremely rich, unctuous and extremely long on the palate, with acidity matching gobs of sweetness perfectly.
-It was extraordinary stuff, pure extravaganza, I say, 100%% legend and a perfect example of a flamboyant style of Bordeaux stickies.
-I think those who criticise the 2003 vintage for being too much sugar and too little acidity can really eat their words now!
-This vintage's really opened for floodgates this year with fantastic wines matching all kinds of food perfectly.
+99.9% of the entire harvest became Grand Vin!
+The nose is exceptionally intense, featuring aromas of molasses, mango, candied mandarin peel, and crème brûlée.
+The botrytized flavors are incredible and deep, creating a vibrant and unctuous experience that lingers exceptionally long on the palate.
+The acidity perfectly balances the abundant sweetness.
+This wine is extraordinary.
+A pure extravaganza, a true legend, and a perfect example of the flamboyant style of Bordeaux dessert wines.
+Those who criticize the 2003 vintage for having too much sugar and too little acidity may want to reconsider their stance!
+This wine pairs wonderfully with a wide range of foods.

 Raymond Lafon 2002 93p